oracle-devrel/cd3-automation-toolkit/docs/connect-container-to-oci-tenancy.md

 </details>
 <br>
 The next pages will guide you to use the toolkit either via CLI or via Jenkins.
-Please proceed further.
+You can continue with the instructions provided.

 [Use Toolkit with CLI](cd3-cli.md){ .md-button } [Use Toolkit with Jenkins](cd3-jenkins.md){ .md-button }